 What concerns timeline:

-The bigger is the scope of requirements and expectations to be implemented in the SPA, the more time it will take to deploy it.
+The bigger the scope of requirements and expectations to be implemented in the SPA, the more time it will take to deploy it.
 And such factors as the team size, the complexity of the app’s features, additional research (if applicable), changes, and updates will cover a bigger percentage of the time to receive the expected results.
 For instance, one single-page app can be developed for no less than 2 months or even longer than a year.
 What’s more, the after-production stage also requires bug fixing and additional updates that can alter the initially-defined timeline.

 Thus, everything should be thoroughly evaluated to make sure the tools, the team, and the set timeline are chosen appropriately.
 To help with project assessment and receive a risk-free expert-team evaluation, you can always turn to the discovery phase service.